A census for the Health Informatics, Digital, Data, Information, and KNowledge workforce.

 SUBSCRIBE TO RECEIVE NOTIFICATIONS

-To register to receive notifications about the census, please complete the form here.
+To register to receive notifications about the census, please complete the form.
 You can unsubscribe from the distribution list by contacting the Project team below.

 I HAVE QUESTIONS ABOUT THE CENSUS

-Please read the information sheet about the census, available here. if you have further questions, please contact a member of the project team, below.
+Please read the information sheet about the census (PDF 102.4 KB).
+If you have further questions, please contact a member of the project team, below.

 HELP US PROMOTE THE CENSUS